aaniketshinde-AISpecialist/AI-Governance-Banking-Chatbot/README.md

 Residual Risk Analysis · Executive Risk Communication

 ## Key Governance Statements
-> "AI risk cannot be eliminated — it must be continuously governed."
+> "AI risk can't be eliminated — it must be continuously governed."

 > "Compensating controls reduce risk but do not replace accountability."